iitis/iitis-generator/doc/iitis-generator-traffic.5.markdown

 iitis-generator(1) is a tool for distributed, statistical evaluation of wireless networks.
 Each network node that takes part in an evaluation experiment runs the `iitis-generator` program.
-This manual page documents the file describing the traffic to be generated in a network.
+This manual page documents format of the file describing the traffic to be generated in test networkss.

 ## FILE FORMAT